JimberSoftware/docs/contact/index.md

 # Contact

-You can reach us by email or phone
+You can reach us by email or phone.

 Support email address:
 > ![email2.png](/email2.png ':size=50')